zounasL/Fix-Hack-Learn---SharePoint/README.md

 **But doesn’t this require additional login because the client id is different**?
 No, it doesn’t require additional login, because microsoftonline use “ESTSAUTHPERSISTENT” cookie, which seems to be short living cookie and it grants you ability to authenticate without credentials.

 Disadvantage with this kind of approach is that you can’t use any SSO apps like MS Authenticator, because authentication need to happen in webview which we can control.
+However, because we have full control of Webview it also means that we have access to users credentials which we can ex. save to keychain/credential storage.
+This way we can replicate the MS authenticator app functionality in our app.

 ## Demo
 App folder: multiClient